elecnix/ruby-geonames/README.markdown

     postal_codes_nearby = Geonames::WebService.find_nearby_postal_codes postal_code_sc
     p postal_codes_nearby

+## Language Support

+Geonames uses 'en' as the default locale.
+You can change the requested language like this:

+    Geonames::lang = 'de'

+In a Rails application, you could set the language from the I18n.locale:

+    Geonames::lang = I18n.locale

 ## Commercial Service Support

 If you use the commercial service, you should put something like this in your configuration: